scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``'scrapy.item.ScrapedItem'``

-The default class that will be used for items, for example, in the shell console.
+The default class that will be used for instantiating items in the :ref:`the Scrapy shell <topics-shell>`.

 .. setting:: DEFAULT_SPIDER